ibexa/documentation-developer/docs/search/criteria_reference/price_logicalor_criterion.md

 ---
-description: Shipment LogicalOr Criterion
+description: Price LogicalOr Criterion
 edition: commerce
 ---

-# Shipment LogicalOr Criterion
+# Price LogicalOr Criterion

 The `LogicalOr` Search Criterion matches prices if at least one of the provided Criteria matches.